Cosmological Geometric Phase From Pure Quantum States: A study without/with having Bell's inequality violation: Conclusion

 \section{Conclusion}

 The concluding remarks of this paper are appended below point-wise:

 \begin{itemize} \item In this paper, we have started our discussion with a mini review on finding the geometric phase, which is commonly known as the {\it Pancharatnam Berry phase} using the well known {\it Lewis Riesenfeld invariant quantum operator method} to find continuous eigen values within the framework of inverted Harmonic oscillator having time dependent effective frequency.
 This general discussion will be helpful for the development and construction of rest of the paper which is devoted to study to find out the {\it Pancharatnam Berry phase} within the framework of primordial cosmological perturbation theory with scalar modes.
-Here we have considered two important possibilities which covers both non-Bell's inequality violating and Bell's inequality violating scenario separately.
-During considering both of these mentioned possibilities we have also covered the explicit possibilities for having massless, partially massless and massive/heavy field scenario which is appearing in the principal mass series.